Audeeyah/vg_case_study_solution_OAKHIBI/docs/solution_overview.md

 - **Date parsing** preserved as a **flag**: `has_date_parsing_error` (instead of dropping rows).

 ### Orphan transactions
-- 9 `account_id`s referenced by transactions don’t exist in Account master.
+- 9 `account_id`are referenced by transactions don’t exist in Account master.
 - Kept in the fact table; flagged in Power BI with an **Orphan** slicer to quantify and triage.

 ---